kevinselwyn/nessemble/docs/pages/index.md

 # Nessemble

-`nessemble` is a 6502 assembler targeting the Nintendo Entertainment
+`nessemble` is a 6502 assembler/disassembler/simulator targeting the Nintendo Entertainment System

 ## Getting Started